 If you’re looking for a variable steam dial or different speeds, then you’re out of the luck.
 The MC1275 comes with a single delivery rate of up to 37 grams per minute at 43 PSI.

-Theoretically, without full-control over how much steam to shoot out of the nozzle, you’ll probably end up wasting more water and power than you’d actually need.
+Theoretically, without full control over how much steam to shoot out of the nozzle, you’ll probably end up wasting more water and power than you’d need.
 Plus, a constant delivery rate and pressure may lead to accidental warping or melting of plastic objects.
-Just take things slowly and keep your finger on the trigger at all times.
+Take things slowly and keep your finger on the trigger at all times.

-Caution: lock the trigger in place can damage delicate objects or even melt carpet or upholstery fibers.
+Caution: Locking the trigger in place can damage delicate objects or even melt carpet or upholstery fibers.
 Use sparingly and at your own risk.

 8-minute Heating Time

-There are two factors that affect how far you can reach with a steam cleaner: the length of the cable and the length of the hose.
+Two factors affect how far you can reach with a steam cleaner: the length of the cable and the length of the hose.
 In the MC1275, you have a radius of about 25 feet from any wall outlet, giving you plenty of space to move around without tugging on the cord.
 Feel free to extend your reach by several feet by plugging this baby into an extension cord.